rvion/CushyStudio/README.md

     })
     ```

-1. see how actions look like by dropping any ComfyUI `workflow` or `image` into the action and looking at the conver
+1. See how actions look like by dropping any ***ComfyUI*** `workflow` or `image` into the action and looking at the `converted.ts`

 An Action is a file containing

--   A UI definition (widgets, form, styles, default values, tabs, etc...) (a bit like gradio in python)
+-   An UI definition (widgets, form, styles, default values, tabs, etc...) (a bit like Gradio in Python)
 -   A piece of code that runs your action
--   ... more stuff
+-   ...And more

 ## Publish your Action pack

-Publishing your action is easy !
+Publishing your action is easy!

-1. Create a github repository. (https://github.com/new)
+1. Create a GitHub repository. (https://github.com/new)

     ![](docs/static/img/screenshots/2023-10-18-23-15-11.png)

-2. Commit your actions files (follow instructions given by github on the new repository page).
+2. Commit your actions files (follow instructions given by Git Hub on the new repository page).

 3. Open an issue asking to add your `action pack` to the `marketplace`.